leolopez48/encrypt/README.md

-# encrypt
-Library for Laravel to Encrypt and Decrypt Models, Arrays and values.
+# Library for Laravel to Encrypt and Decrypt Models, Arrays and Values.

 ### Installation